Withdrawal and return to TITLE IV (R2T4) Policy

 Post-Withdrawal Disbursement

-If the student has accepted his/her federal aid and it has not disbursed, the reason for the non-disbursal will be ascertained.
-If any of the following conditions have been met below the aid will be included in the “Aid that Could Have Disbursed” section of the calculation to determine if a post-withdrawal disbursement is due:
+If the student has accepted his/her federal aid and it has not been disbursed, the reason for the non-disbursal will be ascertained.
+If any of the following conditions have been met below, the aid will be included in the “Aid that Could Have Disbursed” section of the calculation to determine if a post-withdrawal disbursement is due:

 c.
 Direct Plus, Subsidized, Unsubsidized, and Perkins Loans- Loan had originated prior to withdrawal date and Master Promissory Note was signed prior to R2T4 calculation date.